ckaestne/seai/assignments/project.md

 - [ ] 25pt: A monitoring infrastructure observes (a) service availability and (b) model quality.
 The report describes the infrastructure.
 The report describes and justifies what alerts were set up or why no alerts were used.
 A screenshot of the service is included and pointers to implementation and running dashboard are provided.
 The description matches the implementation.
 - [ ] 25pt: An infrastructure for online experimentation is implemented and has been used for at least one experiment.
 Appropriate statistical tests are used to report confidence in the experiments’ results.
 The report describes how users are split, how quality is tracked, and how results are reported.
 A screenshot of an experiment’s outcome is included and links to the corresponding implementation are provided.
 The description matches the implementation.
 - [ ] 10pt: The report describes how provenance is tracked.
 It explains how for a given prediction the responsible model can be identified and how for that model the corresponding pipeline version and training data can be identified.
 It illustrates that process with one concrete example.
 Links to the corresponding implementation are provided.
 The description matches the implementation.
-- [ ] 10pt: The recommendation service is at least 70% available in the 4 days before the day of the submission, the day of the submission, and the 3 days after (i.e., max downtime of 57h), while at least two updates are performed in that time period.
+- [ ] 10pt: The recommendation service is at least 70% available in the 96 hours before the submission and the 72 hours after (i.e., max downtime of 50h), while at least two updates are performed in that time period.
-- [ ] 5pt: Bonus points if the recommendation service is at least 99% available in the same 8-day window (max 115min downtime), while at least two updates are performed in that time period.
+- [ ] 5pt: Bonus points if the recommendation service is at least 99% available in the same 7-day window (max 100min downtime), while at least two updates are performed in that time period.
 - [ ] 3pt: Bonus points for social activity (see very end of this document)